 The Grand Central Terminal, still the largest station in the world and the Chrysler Building.

 Then, continuing East arrive in front of the UN headquarters, the United Nations and not far away, at E 51st Street, you can find the Pedestrian Crossing from where to see the East River and Queens with the famous Pepsi-Cola sign.
-Strolling along Fifth Avenue to Central Park; Carnegie Hall, this year celebrates its 125th year and finish with Times Square with the Theater District and Broadway.
+Strolling along Fifth Avenue to Central Park; Carnegie Hall, celebrated its 125th year in 2019. and finish with Times Square with the Theater District and Broadway.

 Continue north, to reach The Cathedral of St. John the Divine, and Columbia University and then up to the famous 125th Street in Harlem with the Apollo Theater.
 Harlem has plenty to see, both for the architecture and for its history of Music and Soul Food.
 For those who want to deepen their knowledge of Harlem, we recommend to spend at least half a day here.
 Turning to East Harlem, walk down along the Museum Mile, the stretch of Fifth Avenue with the most important museums from the Met to the Guggenheim, El Museo del Barrio, the Museum of the City of New York, the Neue Galerie New York, and the little jewel Frick Collection.

-If you want to do everything in a day, excluding admission to the museums, I recommend booking the Uptown Hop On Hop Off Loop that basically does this entire tour with several stops along the way leaving you free to get on and off the bus wherever you want along the Loop.
+If you want to do everything in a day, excluding admission to the museums, we ecommend booking the Uptown Hop On Hop Off Loop that basically does this entire tour with several stops along the way leaving you free to get on and off the bus wherever you want along the Loop.
 See the map of the Red Loop.

 If the weather allows it, plan to spend at least half a day in Central Park, there is so much to see and it is the heart of New York.
 Plus, several Museums to see while you're in the area, you have choices both in the West and the East Side, from the Museum of Natural History to the Metropolitan Museum, and the Guggenheim; if you are not up for a museum visit, you can instead visit the elegant Upper East along Madison Avenue with its many shops and famous designers and boutiques or the elegant Park Avenue, and the popular Lexington Avenue, Third and Second, less elegant but equally, and perhaps more, interesting.